-Table 4: Relief we may grant and how it will affect yo u ---------- --- ---
+Table 4: Relief we may grant and how it will affect you

-Form of relief What you will need to do if we grant this relief: Relief from the obligation to disclose information as an amount in dollars Generally, you will need to: describe the amount in the SOA, PDS or periodic statement (as the case may be) as a percentage; and give worked dollar examples (see RG 182.31-RG 182.35), unless that would be inappropriate.
-Relief from the obligation to disclose information as an amount in dollars or as a percentage Generally, you will need to: describe the method of calculating the amount in the SOA, PDS or periodic statement (as the case may be); and give worked dollar examples (see RG 182.31-RG 182.35), unless that would be inappropriate.
-Where the relief applies to certain information in a periodic statement, instead of a description of the means by which the amounts can be calculated, you must include: a statement telling the product holder that relevant amounts are applicable; and details of the means by which the product holder can gain access to information about those amounts.
+Form of relief What you will need to do if we grant this relief: Relief from the obligation to disclose information as Generally, you will need to: • describe the amount in the SOA, PDS or periodic statement (as the case may be) an amount in dollars as a percentage; and give worked dollar examples (see RG 182.31-RG 182.35), unless that would be inappropriate.
+Relief from the obligation Generally, you will need to: to disclose information as an amount in dollars or as describe the method of calculating the amount in the SOA, PDS or periodic statement (as the case may be); and a percentage give worked dollar examples (see RG 182.31-RG 182.35), unless that would be inappropriate.
+Where the relief applies to certain information in a periodic statement, instead of a description of the means by which the amounts can be calculated, you must include: • a statement telling the product holder that relevant amounts are applicable; and details of the means by which the product holder can gain access to information about those amounts.
 Note: See regs 7.9.19A-7.9.19B, 7.9.20A-7.9.20B, 7.9.75 and 7.9.75C-7.9.75D.